-delay and taking into account the safety of the community, determine the content of the notification and initiate the emergency notification system: the exception being, if issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate an emergency.
-In the event of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students, staff or visitors to campus, the SNC community will be given instructions on the safest response to the emergency.
+Response to emergencies can generally be grouped into two categories.
+The first is "evacuation," and the second is "shelter in place."
+In the event of an emergency, the institution will, without delay and taking into account the safety of the community, determine the content of the notification and initiate the emergency notification system: the exception being, if issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate an emergency.
+In the event of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students, staff or visitors to campus, the College community will be given instructions on the safest response to the emergency.

-St. Norbert College has a multi-tiered emergency notification system that allows St. Norbert College administrators to contact the college community within minutes via voice, email, text messaging, loudspeakers, emergency beacons, a computerinterrupt system and television monitors.
+The College has a multi-tiered emergency notification system that allows the College administrators to contact the college community within minutes via voice, email, text messaging, loudspeakers, emergency beacons, a computer-interrupt system and television monitors.
 It is our belief that thorough and rapid notification is one of the best protections available for members of our campus community.